CSCfi/fairdata-metax-v3/README.md

 #### Install Dependencies

-With virtualenv activated, you can install dependencies either with `pip install -r dev-requirements.txt` or `poetry install`, if you have poetry in the system path.
+With virtualenv activated, you can install dependencies with `poetry install`

+Alternatively you can use `pip install -r dev-requirements.txt` if you don't have Poetry installed.

 ### Initial setup commands